Village Creek Mission Statement

 Village Creek has a wonderful story to tell.... it was, and still is, the only notable stream in the Jefferson County area.
 Village Creek was the first source of drinking water for the residents in the City of Birmingham.
 Alabama's first coal operations are recorded to have happened along the banks of Village Creek in the 1820's

-The rich deposits of coal, iron ore and other raw materials that make steel were all discovered within a thirty-mile radius of Birmingham.
-The one key element for his process was water.
-Village Creek would then go from a drinking water source to a key element of steel production, propelling Birmingham into the international steel industry.
-In fact, the first steel production actually took place in the Thomas Community, along the banks of Village Creek.
+The rich deposits of coal, iron ore and other raw materials used to make iron and steel were discovered within a thirty-mile radius of Birmingham.
+The key element for his process was water.
+Village Creek then evolved as a drinking water source to a key element in iron and steel production, propelling Birmingham into the international steel industry.
+Birmingham's first steel production took place in the Thomas Community, along the banks of Village Creek.

 Families moved into the Village Creek Watershed in the 1920's.
-Social stratification determined locations where different racial groups could buy property and build their homes to raise their families; thus, people of color bought in the Moro Park Ensley and South Pratt areas at or near the Village Creek banks.
+Social stratification determined the locations where racial groups could buy property and build their homes to raise their families.
+People of color bought in the Moro Park Ensley and South Pratt areas at or near the Village Creek banks.
 They were unaware that flooding occurred and would invade their homes as much as four to eight feet.
-Since relocation was not a choice at this period in history, families had their homes raised as much as they could and they worked with each other to clean the water ways and have the Creek blasted.
-The major social life was family fun, church and schools.
-Education was the major focus by the families, neighbors, and school.
+Since relocation was not a choice at this period in history, families raised their homes, worked with each other to clean the water ways and blasted the creek.
+Popular social activities included family fun, church and school.
+Education was a major focus for families, neighbors, and schools.
 It was like a family village within a village.
 Manners were required.
 Sex typing and sex role identification were modeled.
-There were distinct roles, dress and activities for boys and distinct ones for girls.
+There were distinct roles, dress and activities for boys and girls.

 The church was the hub for family activities.
-Yearly revivals were attended by all family members and prater with conversion were family and church teaching.
-Sunday school, summer Bible School, choir rehearsal and training, church plays, fish fries were the sources of enculturation.
+Yearly revivals, Sunday school, Summer Bible School, choir rehearsal, church plays, fish fries were the sources of enculturation.
 All families had beautiful gardens, fruit trees, grape arbors.
-Chicken were raised to broiler size and placed in the freezer.
-No one ever went hunger and children become family teams with these chores and household chores.
-Every child had a responsibility at home and received positive family and neighborhood reinforcement.
+Chickens were raised to broiler size and placed in the freezer.
+No one ever went hungry and children had responsibilities and chores.
+Every child received positive family and neighborhood reinforcement.

 Racial groups attended separate schools but teachers focused on the academics for the child as an individual learner and used discipline with parent reinforcement.
 Children valued school.
 Many left the area for higher learning in states that accepted different racial groups.
 Some returned home well educated as teachers, nurses, a few doctors and lawyers as young adults but most went to positions in other states.